There seems to be a divide when it comes to chairs.

 And those that simply need more time.
 At first the chair could have felt great but overtime it becomes more and more uncomfortable.
 These people might feel a lot of regret that they bought a really expensive chair that ‘doesn’t fit them like a glove’ (aka just sucks).

 I hope that this post helps to clarify your approach to finding a comfortable chair.
 I get a lot of questions about chairs.
 Really I do.
 In fact, it’s probably the most frequently asked question that I get.
 And, it’s no surprise why.
 Firstly, chairs are expensive and choosing the wrong chair can be very costly to you.
 Secondly, trying to be productive while sitting in an uncomfortable chair can really take a toll on your body.
 For that reason in today’s post I’m going to share with you:

 First things first.
 In any chair that you are looking to use it MUST have ergonomic features (like lower back support) that are adjustable.
-To find out about what features you should be looking for in an ‘ergonomic’ chair, you can check out this post.
 Today’s post is geared to those trying to decide which chair to use between two (or more) chairs that are considered to be ergonomic.
 It can be very confusing and I hope to clarify this with a very simple approach.

 Many chairs today feel the same.
 Have you ever walked into a showroom or asked to borrow your co-worker’s chair and you couldn’t really feel the difference between them?
 Even for chair aficionados like myself it can be difficult too.
 Today with the advances in chair technology including memory foam many mid-to-high end chairs can look and feel very similar.

 The differences in comfort may only be apparent after you try the chair for awhile.

 Here’s the thing: Rarely do we put enough time to really try out each chair before we choose to use it in our workstation.